 Community-rated pricing doesn’t let your age affect your premiums.
 For this pricing structure, a 65-year-old applicant would be quoted the same rate as a 70-year-old.
 Although premiums do not increase based on age, they can increase based on inflation and other factors, like tobacco use.

 Issue-age pricing bases the premium on how old you are when you buy the policy.
-The premium does not increase based on your age, but it can increase for other reasons.
+With issue-age Medicare Supplement plans, the premium does not increase based on your age, but it can increase for other reasons.

 The popularity of the three pricing methods differ across the country.

 For example, in Florida, where Gay works, attained-rated pricing is not available.
 The same is true in Georgia, where Dan McBrayer works as a certified long term care insurance advisor.
-He usually sells policies with issue-aged pricing.
+He usually sells issue-age Medicare Supplement plans.
 If the policy uses factors other than age to determine premiums, other factors will determine the increases.

 McBrayer said patient health factors, such as tobacco use, affect both the short-term and long-term cost of Medigap.
 One of his clients, a 66-year-old male smoker, paid $180 for Medigap Plan F. If he was not a smoker, McBrayer said his premium would likely be $20 to $30 less per month.

 National statistics correlate with McBrayer’s findings.
-A Kaiser Family Foundation (KFF) report found that smokers paid 12% higher monthly premiums than non-smokers.
+A Kaiser Family Foundation (KFF) report found that smokers paid 12% higher monthly Medicare Supplement Insurance premiums than non-smokers.

 Two additional factors that affect Medigap insurance premiums are increases in inflation and health care costs.
 As the overall cost of health care rises, the insurance to cover the costs must also increase.